awsdocs/amazon-connect-admin-guide/doc_source/enable-live-media-streams.md

 1. Choose the KMS key to use to encrypt the data sent to Kinesis\.
 The KMS key must be in the same Region as the instance\.

 1. Specify a number and unit for the **Data retention period**\.
+**Important**
-If you select **No data retention**, data is not retained and can be used only for immediate consumption\.
+If you select **No data retention**, data is not retained and is available to be consumed for only 24 hours\.
+This is the default minimum time that Kinesis retains data\.
+Because Amazon Connect uses Kinesis for streaming, [Kinesis quotas](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html) apply\.

 1. Choose **Save** under **Live media streaming**, and then choose **Save** at the bottom of the page\.